PanVidla/car-database-v2/README.md

 * CHANGE: Unify the format of datetime display in overviews and detail views.
 * CHANGE: Move the Instance dropdown generation to a separate HTML snippet.
 * CHANGE: Refactor the names of Car forms to make more sense.
+* CHANGE: Remove the "non-electric" fuel types from selection when creating an electric engine and vice versa.
 * FIX: The GameSeries of a game cannot seem to be changed additionally.
 * FIX: Add formatting, proper strings and coloring to the Instance and game-specific overviews.